Filter:

 Which mallet should I buy?

 At Hess Sound you will find both felt mallets for a firm attack and direct tone as well as felt mallets for a soft and warm tone.
 There are also plush mallets with a rubber core.
-These less expensive mallets offer a centered attack for low notes due to their weight and rubber core.
-They produce a long-lasting sound and are suitable for Singing Bowls and all Feng and TamTam gongs.
-For therapeutic applications, we recommend singing bowl mallets made of aluminum, as they are easy to disinfect.
-You can also use these mallets for working in water, for sound meditations (room-filling sounds on Singing Bowls and gongs) and for sound massage.
+These cheaper mallets offer a centered attack for deep tones due to their weight and the rubber core.
+They produce a long-lasting sound and are suitable for Singing Bowls as well as all Feng Gongs and TamTam Gongs.
+For therapeutic applications, we recommend Singing Bowl mallets made of aluminium, as they are easy to disinfect.
+You can also use these mallets for working in water, for sound meditations (room-filling sounds on Singing Bowls and Gongs) and sound massage.

-We have developed different mallets for working with gongs .
-The size, degree of hardness and nature of the surface and the mallet core determine the timbre of the gong.
-You can use gong mallets and gong rubbers.
-The latter can be used to rub a gong, creating a spherical sound.
+We have developed different mallets for working with Gongs.
+The size, degree of hardness and nature of the surface and the mallet core determine the timbre of the Gong.
+You can use Gong-Mallets and Gong-Reiber .
+The latter can be used to rub a Gong, creating a spherical sound.

-Singing Bowls are typically made to resonate with various felt mallets.
-The main sound of the bowl varies depending on the size and hardness of the mallet head.
-We therefore recommend using different mallets, especially if you only have one Singing Bowl .
-A tried and tested combination is, for example, a large, soft felt mallet for particularly low tones, a medium, slightly harder felt mallet for frequencies in the medium range and a small, hard felt mallet for high tones.
+Singing Bowls are typically played with various felt mallets.
+Depending on the size and hardness of the mallet head, the main sound of the bowl varies.
+We therefore recommend using different mallets, especially if you only have one Singing Bowl.
+A proven combination is, for example, a large, soft felt mallet for particularly deep tones, a medium, somewhat harder felt mallet for frequencies in the middle range and a small, hard felt mallet for high sounds.